Quiggin’ Out MMA Podcast Ep. 43: Ian McCall

-Don’t forget to head over to EpicJitsTees.com and pick up a Quiggin’ Out MMA Podcast shirt or any of the amazing designs available.
+Don’t forget to head over to EpicJitsTees.com and pick up a Quiggin’ Out MMA Podcast shirt.
 Also, a special shout-out to La Barba Cubano for supplying some amazing beard oil, @Tim_MakesKnives on Instagram, Fat Boy Jiu-Jitsu and Bertsos Bakeshop for making some delicious treats.

 As always, feel free to comment below or send feedback about the show to @QuigginsMMA, @QuigginOutMMA or @CombatPress on Twitter.
 The video is also available here.